Rafin-9/Capstone-Data-Pasien-Modul-1-DS-Purwadhika/README.md

 This feature can be used to update various data for each patient according to their needs.

 •	Feature to delete patient data
 This feature can be used to delete data of a patient based on patient number and name.
+This feature also can clear data

-•	Feature to display patient who have been discharged from the hospital This feature can display all data patient who have been discharged from the hospital.
+•	Feature to display patient who have been discharged from the hospital This feature can display all of patient data who have been discharged from the hospital.

+•	Feature to display patients whose payment status has not yet been paid in full This feature can display all of patient data whose payment status hasn't yet been paid in full and we can update the payment status to paid in full.